LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ## execution::on

 ### Overview
-Takes a `sender` that completes on one execution context and on completion submits that work onto another execution context, giving the programmer control over where work runs.
+Takes a `sender` and a `scheduler` and ensures that the `sender` operation is `connect`ed and `start`ed on the execution context associated with the `scheduler`, giving the programmer control over where the work encapsulated by `sender` is started.

 ```cpp
 template <execution::sender S, execution::scheduler Sch>